bendalab/thunderfish/docs/thunderfish.md

 The columns contain:

-1. `P` Name of the peak/trough.
-Peaks and troughs are numbered sequentially.
-P1 is the largest peak with positive amplitude.
+1. `P` Name of the phase.
+Phases are numbered sequentially.
+P1 is the largest phase with positive amplitude.
-2. `time` Time of the peak/trough relative to P1 in milliseconds.
+2. `time` Time of the phase's peak/trough relative to P1 in milliseconds.
-3. `amplitude` Amplitude of the peak/trough in the unit of the input data.
+3. `amplitude` Amplitude of the phase in the unit of the input data.
-4. `relampl` Amplitude of the peak/trough relative to the amplitude of P1.
+4. `relampl` Amplitude of the phase relative to the amplitude of P1.
-5. `width` Width of the peak/trough at half height in milliseconds.
+5. `width` Width of the phase at half height in milliseconds.
-6. `area` Area under the peak/trough.
+6. `area` Area under the phase.
-7. `relaarea` Area under the peak/trough relative to total area.
+7. `relaarea` Area of the phase relative to total area.

 ### RECORDING-CHANNEL-TIME-pulsetimes-N.EXT